aws/aws-dotnet-deploy/site/content/docs/deployment-projects/tutorial.md

 ```

 The settings for the recommendation shows the Backend settings we customized.
-If we navigate to the backend settings the deploy tool will allow choosing to use a new table or picking an existing table.
+If we navigate to the backend settings the deploy tool will allow the user to choose between using a new table or picking an existing table.

 ```
 ...